miklevin/MikeLev.in/_posts/2025-01-03-git-cherry-picking.md

 - **No single command** is built in to do “HEAD++.”
 Instead, “HEAD++” is just “go to some known commit,” which you must name with a branch, tag, or `HEAD@{n}` reference.

 **Hence** your old approach was clever indeed, using `origin/main` as a “~/home.”
 But if you’re purely local with a scratch branch, you just have to manually bookmark it if you want a quick re-jump.

+---

+Alright, I'm done with this git rabbit hole for now, except for the fact that I'll never really be done with it ***from now***.
+I have taken the red pill of branching and checkouts, and I must get my practice in and get it into my fingers.
+Git is one of those *"get it into your mental model of the world"* foundational sort of tools, as one of the great touches-everything tool of tech, one of the swiss army knives that's so much more than the one thing it's touted for.
+Yet its really so difficult to get a handle on.

+I've deferred this challenge for years, never really being up to it.
+But I'm next-leveling myself everywhere, an I've been keenly aware of how much I've been handicapping myself with my linear treatment of the git model.
+Today was the straw that broke the camel's back because of a humble bug I introduced and didn't realize it until I was a number of commits in.

+Yes, it's yet another rabbit hole.
+But it's one that passed the rabbit hole evaluation test.
+It gave me permanent forever-forward superpowers with a relatively small investment, all things considered.
+And given my ability to actually learn it, it was one of those success assured sort of things, because I'm not out on the bleeding edge with this the way I am with FastHTML/HTMX... or Anywidget... or NixOS... or Nvida+Wayland... sigh.
+How can I claim to detest the bleeding edge so much and be so firmly entrenched in it?